-- BLACK cable first from chassis and then from the fully charged battery. - RED cable last from both batteries.
+- BLACK cable first from chassis and then from the fully charged battery. - · RED cable last from both batteries.

-REPLACING BATTERY (See Fig. 27)
+REPLACING BATTERY (See Fig. 30)

-CAUTION: Do not short battery terminals by allowing a wrench or any other object to contact both terminals at the same time.
-Before connecting battery, remove metal bracelets, wristwatch bands,rings,etc.

-Positive terminal must be connected first to prevent sparking from accidental grounding.
+WARNING: Do not short battery terminals by allowing a wrench or any other object to contact both terminals at the same time.
+Before connecting battery, remove metal bracelets, wristwatch bands, rings, etc. Positive terminal must be connected first to prevent sparking from accidental grounding.

-- Lift hood to raised position.

-- Remove terminal guard.

-- Disconnect BLACK battery cable then RED battery cable and carefully remove battery from tractor.

-- Install new battery with terminals in same position as old battery.

-- Reinstall terminal guard.

-- First connect RED battery cable to positive (+) battery terminal with hex bolt and keps nut as shown.
+- Lift seat pan to raised position. - Disconnect BLACK battery cable first then RED battery cable and carefully remove battery from tractor. - Install new battery with terminals in same position as old battery. - First connect RED battery cable to positive (+) terminal with hex bolt and keps nut as shown.
 Tighten securely.

-- Connect BLACK grounding cable to negative (-) battery terminal with remaining hex bolt and keps nut.
-Tighten securely
+Slide terminal cover over terminal. - Connect BLACK grounding cable to negative (-) terminal with remaining hex bolt and keps nut.
+Tighten securely.

-- Close terminal access doors.

-- Close hood.